I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 }

-Nothing is retrieved!
+Nothing was returned!
 We've confirmed that metadata filtering is working.

-Since S3 and Knowledge Bases don't automatically synchronize, you need to be aware of the workflow to maintain consistency between them: add, update, or delete files in the S3 bucket, and then immediately reflect these changes in Knowledge Bases using the direct ingestion API.
-It's also good to have a mechanism to roll back and ensure consistency in case of errors.
+Since S3 and Knowledge Bases don't automatically synchronize, to maintain consistency between them, you need to be conscious of a workflow where you add, update, or delete files on the S3 bucket and then immediately reflect those changes to Knowledge Bases using the direct ingestion API.
+It's also good to consider implementing mechanisms to roll back and ensure consistency when errors occur.

 Conclusion

-Direct ingestion using S3 data sources requires attention to consistency between S3 and Knowledge Bases, but it's beneficial to be able to reflect documents immediately without waiting for sync jobs.
+Direct ingestion using S3 data sources requires attention to the consistency between S3 and Knowledge Bases, but being able to reflect documents immediately without waiting for synchronization jobs is great.

-It seems particularly useful for RAG applications requiring real-time updates or use cases where documents are frequently updated.
-I also have a case where I want to use it soon, so I plan to incorporate it into my application.
+This seems particularly useful for RAG applications requiring real-time capabilities or use cases where documents are frequently updated.
+I also have a recent case where I want to use it, so I'm planning to incorporate it into my application.

-I hope this article has been helpful.
+I hope this article was helpful.
 Thank you for reading until the end!!